IntersectMBO/plutus/CONTRIBUTING.md

         - Documentation-only PRs can be merged without a review
         - In some cases very small PRs like trivial bug fixes can also be merged without a review
     - PRs with changes to code that another team member is currently working on should always request a review from the affected team member.
-- Include the ticket name in the PR title where possible.
 - Force-pushing PRs is okay, this will mostly do the right thing in Github.
 Do this if you’re applying fixups, or you’ve done a series of additional commits that you want to squash down before merging.
     - Alternatively, request a squash merge.
 - Comment if you want attention from someone (e.g. a re-review after changes).
 Github does not make it easy to signal this state otherwise, and people may not be notified if you just push commits.